irsa-ashraf/CAPP30239_FA22/week_03/README.md

 # Bar Chart Exercise
-For thsi week's assignment I created a bar chart that shows the number of library visits during Januray 2022 for libraries in different zipcodes of Chicago.
+For this week's assignment I created a bar chart that shows the number of library visits during Januray 2022 for libraries in different zipcodes of Chicago.